Bedrockdude10/learn-security-examples/tampering/tampering.md

 1. Briefly explain the potential vulnerabilities in **insecure.ts**
 2. Briefly explain how a malicious attacker can exploit them.
 3. Briefly explain why **secure.ts** does not have the same vulnerabilties?

+1. The primary vulnerability in insecure.ts is XSS, which allows for tampering with the application's content and behavior.
+The application directly injects unsanitized user input into the HTML response.
+2. An attacker could exploit this by submitting malicious HTML/JavaScript in the name field.
+This injected code would execute in the victim's browser with the privileges of the application's origin.
+3. The secure.ts file addresses these vulnerabilities through proper input sanitization.
+It implements an escapeHTML function that converts potentially dangerous characters to their HTML entity equivalents, and applies this sanitization to user input before storing it in the session.